tpg/pcflib/README.md

 $offers = $feed->offers()->toArray();
 ```

-PCFlib also provides a `toJson` method which will return a JSON string.
+PCFLib also provides a `toJson` method which will return a JSON string.
 Pass a boolean `true` as the only parameter and the string will be pretty printed.

 ### Finding and Altering offers